prakash189/Tomcat-Nexus-Sonarqube-Deployment-with-Role-Based-Ansible-Playbook/README.md

           Minimum CPUs: 4
           RAM on the host: 2GB

-3. Jenkins on the master server from where you will be running the ansible playbook.
+3. Install Jenkins on the master server from where you will be running the ansible playbook.

 ## Implementation Steps